shaystrong/alis/README.md

+# OpenSource Science
-# ALIS: Aerosol Indicator for Self-Use
+## ALIS: Aerosol Indicator for Self-Use

 ## Background:
 ### Your health is impacted by the air you breathe.